Four ways to thrive at George Brown College

 The words we speak and the way we interact matters.
 A small act to help another person can go a long way.
 Showing others that we care about their well-being creates a healthier campus environment for all!

 - Use respectful language that lifts people up rather than language that puts them down.
 The diversity of our community is one of our greatest strengths.
 See someone who looks stressed or upset?
-Take a minute to ask if they’re OK or tell someone else who can help.
+Take a minute to ask if they’re OK or tell someone else

 - How do your actions impact others?
 Spread compassion, be respectful and try to see a situation from another’s point of view.